samuelcolvin/harrier/PLAN.md

 * sass/js files available in som and as jinja filter also hashes in sass/asset file names
 * multipart front-matter
-* `--mode dev` option on build - applies to js, sass and set in som
 * ignored directories, eg. can be set with a pre modifier based on mode to ignore a directory.
 * process data
 * extra extensions: